Press "Enter" to skip to content

 Colostrum; Composition, Characteristics and Health Benefits

-Colostrum is a yellowish color, salty taste, thick consistency and milk that mammals secrete for the first 24-48 hours after birth.
+Colostrum is a milk that yellowish color, salty taste, thick consistency and mammals secrete for the first 24-48 hours after birth.
 The composition of colostrum is quite different compared to milk and unlike milk, it contains many molecules that are extremely useful for the health of the offspring.
-It contains high amounts of biologically active molecules necessary for the immune and growth functions of the…
+Colostrum contains nutritional molecules such as protein, carbohydrates, fat, vitamins and minerals as well as high amounts…

 Butter; Composition, Characteristics and Benefits (Detailed Explanation)